Color: Photo Blue/Black-Chlorine Blue

 Runners familiar with the ways of Nike Free would know that Nike’s ‘barefoot’ offering has always been on the padded side, a far cry from zero drop shoes which dot online catalogs.
 Even in pre-Flyknit days, the Nike Free always came well damped, and rivaled many regular heel-drop shoes with its midsole profile.
 This design approach has been expanded across all Nike Free models, with the purpose of selling more shoes to a mainstream audience than zero drop enthusiasts.
 This has been, and is good news for people who wanted a lightweight, flexible shoe without the bone jarring experience typical of low-drop shoes shod with salt cracker-thin outsoles.

 Last year, the good folks at Nike decided to mate an all new, super snug Flyknit upper with then existing 5.0 Free midsole.
-We actually sent a question to Nike asking them why they did not consider doing that with a 3.0 midsole, or feature a brand new 5.0 sole design.
+We asked Nike why they did not consider doing that with a 3.0 midsole, or feature a brand new 5.0 sole design.
 The answer was that 5.0 was ’the best entry point’ for runners into the Free line, but as it turned out, a brand new sole design was already in the works, resulting in this year’s entire Free line-up showcasing major updates.
 So we had a point to begin, didn’t we?
 In retrospect, the original Free Flyknit looked like cobbled up in a hurry, hydrid-ising a brand new concept (stretchy Flyknit) with a somewhat stale (Old gen. 5.0 sole) platform.

 Fast forward eight months to April ’14, and the new 3.0 Flyknit launched with much pomp and splendor, along with its 4.0 sibling.
 This also meant the gradual disappearance of the 2013 Nike Free Flyknit, so it’s safe to assume a couple of things.
 One, either this model is the replacement for the older 5.0 Flyknit, or there’s another 5.0 version of Flyknit in the pipeline?
 If we had to wager a dollar, option one seems more likely the case.
 Why so?